 - Take note of the general information: Who is the parent; who is/are the child(ren); is this really an international child abduction?
 Do we know where the child is?
-Otherwise, do we at least know to which country the child was abducted? - Try to assess the overall situation: - o How is the family situation?
+Otherwise, do we at least know to which country the child was abducted? - Try to assess the overall situation: - Beneficial How is the family situation?
 (Married or not, recognising children or not)? - What is the legal situation?
 Who has custody/guardianship of the child?
-Is there a verdict/court order concerning custody and residence? - o If yes, what has been agreed upon about visits, and the other terms of custody? - o What nationality are the parents and the child? - Here are a few questions you can ask the person calling: - o Where do you think they have gone? - o When did they go? - o In what circumstances did they leave? - When was the last time there was communication with the other parent and how did the conversation go? - When was the last time there was communication with the child and how was the child feeling? - o Have you tried to contact the other parent?
-Is her/his telephone on? - o Has this happened before (late in returning child)? - o Do you have any contact with shared relatives, mutual friends? - o Has a report been filed with the police?
+Is there a verdict/court order concerning custody and residence? - If yes, what has been agreed upon about visits, and the other terms of custody? - What nationality are the parents and the child?